-Inside the RC-F is the optional Navigation/Mark Levinson Package (including Navigation, 5.1 Surround, 17-Speakers and 835 Watts, Backup Camera, Remote Touchpad Controller, Lexus Enform Destinations, App Suite, Voice Command, Lexus Insider), optional Premium Package (including Heated/Ventilated front seats with Driver Seat Memory, Carbon Fiber Trim, Blind Sport Monitor, Rear Cross-Traffic Alert, Intuitive Park Assist, Rain-sensing wipers, and Auto dimming mirrors with reverse tilt).
+Inside the RC-F is the optional Navigation/Mark Levinson Package (including Navigation, 5.1 Surround, 17-Speakers and 835 Watts, Backup Camera, Remote Touchpad Controller, Lexus Enform Destinations, App Suite, Voice Command, Lexus Insider), optional Premium Package (including Heated/Ventilated front seats, Carbon Fiber Trim, Blind Sport Monitor, Rear Cross-Traffic Alert, Intuitive Park Assist, Rain-sensing wipers, Auto dimming mirrors with reverse tilt).

 The interior is just gorgeous will all kinds of high-end materials including leather, Alcantara, and carbon fiber.
 The optional leather seats are very comfortable and hold you like a Recaro.
 While the heat/ventilation function is nice to have, it didn’t work as well as I expected.
 I could do without that feature in this car.
 The rear seats are comfortable as well but are difficult to get to.
 The trunk is actually pretty large and can fit a good amount of luggage for a several day getaway.